smalti/gmock-win32/README.md

 ON_MODULE_FUNC_CALL(GetProcessIdOfThread, Eq(HANDLE(42))).WillByDefault(Return(1));
 ```

-3. You can use a helper macrodefine `INVOKE_REAL` to call the original function:
+3. You can use a helper macro `INVOKE_REAL` to call the original function:

 ```cpp
 ON_MODULE_FUNC_CALL(GetProcessIdOfThread, _).WillByDefault(Invoke([&](HANDLE handle) -> DWORD